 What if the solutions don’t work?

-With executive functioning tutoring, chances are good that a new strategy isn’t going to work immediately.
+This isn’t what you want to hear, but with executive functioning tutoring, chances are good that a new strategy isn’t going to work immediately.
 It takes time for students to buy in, overcome fear, and get used to new habits.
+In addition, sometimes the technique we expect to work ends up not being a good fit after all.
 We typically have to adjust a few times before the new method sticks.

 Why are students afraid of adopting new strategies?

-Students learning executive functioning will often make solid progress early on and then experience a backslide.
-They may even suddenly stop using the strategies.
-Why?
+Students often make solid progress early on and then experience a backslide.
+They may even suddenly stop using the strategies that are bringing them success.
+Self-sabotage is common enough that we prepare families for it from the get-go.
+Here are a couple of reasons it happens:

 - The strategies are work, especially when they’re unfamiliar, and sometimes the students fear that they won’t be able to sustain the effort.